neuroinformatics-unit/gsoc/GSoC-2025/braingloberegistration automated atlas region selection (Franciszek Mierzejewski).md

 ### Timeline

 The [project description](https://neuroinformatics.dev/get-involved/gsoc/projects_2025/brainglobe.html) details either a medium (~175 hours) or large (~350 hours) duration.
 Given my experience, I have chosen to apply for medium (~175 hours) duration.
 The timetable constructed is formed with end of year university exams in mind.
-These exams run from the 15-23<sup>rd</sup> of May.
+These exams run from the 15<sup>th</sup> to the 23<sup>rd</sup> of May.

 | Stage | Title | Start Date | End Date | Hours Assigned |
 | --- | --- | --- | --- | --- |